-On the heels of The Woodstock Sessions, our resonant collaboration with good pal and esteemed producer Larry Campbell, we decided to return to the studio with Larry at the helm for another musical adventure.
+In the wake of The Woodstock Sessions, our resonant collaboration with good pal and esteemed producer Larry Campbell, we decided to return to the studio with Larry at the helm for another musical adventure.
 The result is Travelin’ Shoes, a treasure trove of gone-world gospel gems, a genre beloved by us all.
-Here’s a song premiere of Shadrack, courtesy of our friends at Americana Highways.